TanishaKathpal/TanishaKathpal/README.md

 <h1 align="center">Hi, I am Tanisha </h1>

 <h4 align="center">
 Passionate about data science and machine learning, I have a background in Computer Science Engineering and a strong focus on data-driven problem solving.
 I enjoy applying predictive analytics and machine learning techniques to uncover insights and build innovative solutions.
-Always eager to learn and collaborate on projects that push the boundaries of data science.
+Always eager to learn and collaborate on projects that push the boundaries of Data science.
 </h4>

 ---